Drug & Alcohol Rehab County Durham & Near County Durham

 There are significant differences to consider between entering rehab as an inpatient or an outpatient.

-While both forms of treatment will certainly benefit patients suffering from addiction, one may provide more benefits than the other depending on the patient’s unique needs, so one is not inherently “better” than the other.
+While both forms of treatment will certainly benefit patients suffering from addiction, one may provide more benefits than the other depending on the rehab patient’s unique needs, so one is not inherently “better” than the other.

 The benefits of undergoing treatment as an inpatient at a residential rehab include:

-- Highly personalised recovery programme
+- Highly personalised rehab recovery programme

 - Swift admission